-The news that you are expecting multiples can come as a big surprise.
+The news that you are pregnant with twins, triplets or more can come as a big surprise.
 While some people are delighted, others may be worried, or anxious at how they will cope.
 Don’t panic: Other parents have been here before you and have not only survived the experience, but they have gone on to thrive with their babies, and so can you.

 It may help to ask for a picture of the babies at the first ultrasound.
 Looking at the picture may help the situation feel more real.
 Making practical plans can also help.
-Twins Trust has information on how to manage your finances, and you can talk to parents of multiples to find out what it’s like – your local Multiples Club is a good starting point.
+Twins Trust has information on how to manage your finances, and you can talk to parents of twins, triplets or more to find out what it’s like – your local Multiples Club is a good starting point.

 Who has multiples?